-The results obtained highlight the importance of knowing well the system that will be submitted to accelerated aging and the importance of choice the temperatures.
-High temperatures are desired when aging tests are performed because the higher the temperature the faster the aging reaction rate is, but it must be ensured that the chosen temperature will not catalyze reactions that would not occur in the real life aging.
+The obtained results highlight the importance of knowing well the material that will be submitted to accelerated aging and the importance of choosing the aging temperatures.
+When performing the aging tests, high temperatures are better; because the higher the temperature the faster the aging reaction rate is, but it must be ensured that the chosen temperature will not catalyze reactions that would not occur in the real life aging.

-When the system does not permit the use of higher temperatures, and the temperatures applied are close to the environment ones, the aging test will take almost as long time as the aging real time.
+When higher temperatures are not applicable, and the used temperatures are close to the environment ones, the aging test will take almost as long as the real aging time.

 The Arrhenius model was not applicable in the studied case, thus being impossible to predict the lifetime of the printed areas by this model.
+O PAPEL vol. 74, num.
+1, pp. 51 - 55 JAN 2013